Why should I participate in the student research program?

 These necessary skills of interpretation and application of scientific findings will be learned and reinforced through the experiences in the undergraduate research program, allowing students to practice evidence-based medicine as professionals.
 The main purpose is to educate athletic training students giving them the tools to continue to learn, be successful in the profession, and continue to contribute to the development of the profession.

-Undergraduate students will have the greatest benefit from the undergraduate research program as it is an educational opportunity with a focus on academic growth.
-For most students in athletic training, hands-on experiences provide the best learning tools (Mensch and Ennis 2002) which will be the emphasis of the undergraduate research experience.
+For most students in athletic training, hands-on experiences provide the best learning tools (Mensch and Ennis 2002) which will be the emphasis of the research experience.
 The mentoring process provides the student with the ability to apply knowledge gained in the classroom to real-world questions.
-In most cases, engaging in the undergraduate research is an introduction to research for the student.
+In most cases, engaging in research is an introduction to research for the student.
 However, the potential to make significant contributions to the mentors’ ongoing work and possibly becoming co-authors of articles in the refereed literature will be encouraged.
 Students will become members of the community of researchers and scholars as they collaborate with faculty and graduate mentors.

 Through the structure and approach of the student research program, additional benefits to the student include: